• Thanksgiving Recipes

 How To Make The Web Design

-To make the fun web design, here’s what to do.
-Use a thinned combination of low fat sour cream, yogurt, or as I did, a combination of yogurt and a little pumpkin puree thinned with water.
-It needs to be liquid enough to squeeze out and hold shape, but not too thin so it disappears in the soup.
+To make the fun web design, here's what to do.
+Use barely thinned fat sour cream, or Greek yogurt.
+It needs to be liquid enough to squeeze out and yet hold shape.

-Use a funnel to pour the “cream” into a small squeeze bottle or plastic zip bag with a tiny corner snipped off.
+Use a funnel to pour the web cream into a small squeeze bottle and give it a go.
+It's a little tricky but fun.

 Start in the center and swirl circles outward.
 Next take a chopstick or something similar and pull streams out from the center to create a web.
 Practice on a small plate if you need to.
 This also works with many other sauces, especially dessert sauces for painting a pretty plate.